alexgenin/chouca/README.md

 run_camodel(kubo, initmat, times = seq(0, 200))
 ```

 Conway's game of life can be declared in the following way.
-Note that we declare that
+Note that we set the
-we want the model with 8 neighbors, and with a toric space (that wraps around the
+function arguments so that we want the model to use an 8x8 neighborhood, along with a
-edges):
+toric space (that wraps around the edges):

 ```r
   mod <- camodel(